 If you can help people understand what these behaviors look like in practice, it’s far easier for employees to engage in the way you’d like.
 In the culture deck given to the Spotify engineering team, success is very nicely summed up.

 Spotify doesn’t leave any room for confusion or debate.
 They outline success for everyone, from new hires to team leaders, and lay it out in a way that’s easy to understand and reference.
 If you flick through the slides, you’ll see that Spotify actually breaks down each of these headings into a few slides for even greater clarity.

 4. Get your whole team involved (but also choose a “DRI”)

-Seeking varied perspectives will help you create a strong culture deck, (and will increase buy-in.)
-That said, you need a DRI, (“Directly Responsible Individual”) or collection of individuals.
+Seeking varied perspectives will help you create a strong culture deck, and in turn increase buy-in.
+That said, you still need a DRI (“Directly Responsible Individual“) to keep on top of things.
 Given that many people may feel a sense of ownership over the team culture, it’s particularly important to identify the DRI.

-The DRI needs to know that he or she has the entire company’s permission and backing throughout the process.
+The DRI needs to know that they have the entire company’s permission and backing throughout the process.
 On the flip side, the team needs to realize that the DRI is empowered to make tough choices, should there be misalignment between different perspectives.

-Once you’ve pinpointed your DRI, get everyone involved.
 It’s one thing to create a slideshow full of ideals.
 But if those ideals don’t reflect the feel of your company, they’ll never be fully integrated into the business.
-You can make sure your culture deck reflects reality by finding out what employees have to say about the culture.
+Make sure your culture deck reflects reality by finding out what employees have to say about the culture.

 One way to do this is by interviewing your employees.
 Do they often find themselves referring to your current mission statement?
 Do they feel like it applies to the work they’re doing?
 You can also set up an anonymous survey and collect responses that way, which may generate more candid input than in-person interviews.